kalmigs/flutter-starter-projects/README.md

 # Flutter Starter Projects

 A collection of simple but complete flutter app projects.
-Please star the project if you like it or find it helpful!

 ## Project List